 Graduate research associate (RA) may be available for research projects, Graduate teaching associate (TA) and fellowships may be offered by the department and university.
 Visiting scholars are welcomed for collaborations.
 For post-doc positions please contact Dr. Qin for potential opportunities.

-RA Positions are currently available for 2017.
+RA Positions are available for SP/AU 2018.

 To Prospective Students: For general questions related to the application procedure, please visit the relevant web pages as shown below: